RoboSail/RoboSail/hardware/serial/SerialInputNumber/README.md

 delay(5000);
 ```

 The third problem is a consequence of the first solution.
 Now that we've told the Arduino to wait for a (long) while, how does it know when the last digit of the number has been received?
 According to the `parseInt()` [documentation](http://arduino.cc/en/Serial/ParseInt), it will consider a number done when it gets a non-digit character.
-So, we modify the prompt to tell the user to type a `!` after the number:
+One way is to modify the prompt to tell the user to type a `!` after the number:

 ```
 Serial.print("Enter a whole number, followed by !, then press enter: ");